po1sigala/live/02-Lesson-Plans/Full-Time/02-Week/03-Day/03-Day-LessonPlan.md

   * 🙋 Web APIs are key to fully functional, interactive apps for the web.
 In addition, understanding the DOM is a key tool in any developer's toolbox, because it allows you to access and manipulate the content stored on a webpage.

-* Answer any questions before proceeding to the next activity.
+* Answer any questions before proceeding.

 ### 7. BREAK (30 min)